-Make sure that the slot in the speedometer gear unit fits over the retainer on
+Make sure that the slot in the speedometer gear unit fits over the retainer on the fork leg.

 - 1. Retainer - 3.
 Insert the wheel axle.

 4. Install the brake calipers by installing the bolts.

 Make sure that there is enough space between the brake pads before installing the brake calipers onto the brake discs.